Lisbon seen from the river

 A great place to examine this beautifully frilly stonework is the iconic Jerónimos Monastery in the Belém district.

-You can visit on your own (buy a skip the line ticket) but if you want to get a deeper understanding of this important period in Portuguese history, consider this private guided walking tour of Belém.
+You can visit on your own (buy a skip the line ticket) but if you want to get a deeper understanding of this important period in Portuguese history, consider a private guided walking tour of Belém.

 20. Shop in a palace for Portuguese products